 The LED indicator will flash all 4 slots in WHITE showing that the modchip entered the sub-mode menu.
-It will then show the number of a sub-mode you have active currently.
+It will then show the number of sub-mode you have active currently.

-- Use the R2 button to increase the number of a sub-mode or use the L2 button to go down on a sub-mode.
+- Use the R2 button to increase the number of sub-mode or use the L2 button to go down on a sub-mode.

 - To save the setting, you will have to press the Mod Button.

-TIP: There is “Quick Sub-Mode Scroll” option available on every Mega Modz Controller allowing you to get to the desired sub-mod quickly and avoid waiting for the modchip to go through the sequence of sub-modes.
+TIP: There is a “Quick Sub-Mode Scroll” option available on every Mega Modz Controller allowing you to get to the desired sub-mod quickly and avoid waiting for the modchip to go through the sequence of sub-modes.